 Mud jacking – Traditional Method

 Mud jacking is an older method that involves drilling multiple holes on your concrete slab.
 Next, cement grout pumps into the holes.
-Moreover, mud jacking is extremely messy and requires much larger holes into your concrete slab.
+Moreover, mud jacking is extremely messy and requires much larger holes in your concrete slab.
 Moreover, the process takes longer to cure, making it inaccessible for several days after installation.

 Polyurethane Foam Injection – Modern Method